flipcoder/qork/README.md

 canvas.fill()
 ```

-Qork's canvas methods contain mostly mirrors of pycairo methods, so you
+Qork's canvas methods contain mostly mirrors of pycairo/cairocffi methods, so you
-can use pycairo's api, with the exception of methods with the same name
+can use that api, with the exception of methods with the same name
 as Node methods, in which case the cairo method will be prefixed with "canvas_"
 to distinguish it from operations on the Canvas node itself.
 An example
 of this is `translate`, which has been renamed to `canvas_translate` as not